 This spectacular pear crisp is an excellent way to use ripe fresh pears, and it's a refreshing change from apple crisp.
 Pears are usually quite firm when they arrive in the markets, so plan to buy them a few days before your baking day.
-See the tips, below, for ripening fresh pears.

 Serve this dessert warm with a scoop of vanilla or butter pecan ice cream, or drizzle with a bit of light or heavy cream.
 If you crave a little more texture, add some chopped pecans or walnuts to the crumble topping.

 2 tablespoons lemon juice